In Cook County Bartlett

-The Northwest Mosquito Abatement District (847-537-2306), a separate taxing district, provides mosquito abatement services to northwest Cook County, including portions of Bartlett.
-Visit to report standing water to the Northwest Mosquito Abatement District.
-This is a quick and easy link for Bartlett residents in Cook County who get their mosquito abatement from this district.
+The Northwest Mosquito Abatement District (NWMAD), 847-537-2306, a separate taxing district, provides mosquito abatement services to northwest Cook County, including portions of Bartlett.
+Visit the website for more information, to see a night spray schedule and to report standing water, Northwest Mosquito Abatement District.

-The first part of the program is aimed at identifying mosquito breeding sites.
+1. ID Breeding Sites by Mapping - The first part of the program is aimed at identifying mosquito breeding sites.
 Drainage ditches, swamps, and areas of low or standing water are mapped.
-The objective of this step is to define, categorize, and measure the total number of larval development sites.
-Clarke uses this information to plan for and monitor the larval and adult mosquito population.
+The objective of this step is to define, categorize and measure the total number of larval development sites.

-The second part of the program involves surveillance and monitoring of the mosquito population.
-The distribution and density of mosquito species in relation to human populations are defined in order to control the threat of disease or nuisance.
-In many cases, brood prevention methods combined with the use of light traps measure mosquito population levels and prevent major infestations.
+2. Surveillance & Monitoring of the Mosquito Population - the distribution and density of mosquito species in proximity to human populations are defined in order to control the threat of disease or nuisance.
+Brood prevention methods combined with the use of light traps measure mosquito population levels and prevent major infestations.

-The third part of the program involves the control of larvae.
-Clarke Mosquito Control treats breeding sites to prevent the development of adult mosquitoes.
-The larvicides used kill mosquito larva, thereby prevent their maturation into adult mosquitoes.
-The larvicides used by Clarke Mosquito Control degrade rapidly, leaving no accumulation in the soil, water, or air.
+3. Control of Larvae - Breeding sites are treated to prevent the development of adult mosquitoes.
+The larvicides used kill mosquito larva, preventing their maturation into adult mosquitoes.
+According to Clarke, the larvicides used degrade rapidly, leaving no accumulation in the soil, water, or air.